-An electric bicycle, commonly known as e-bike is a bicycle integrated with an electric motor for propulsion.
-E-Bikes come in various types around the world – from powerful e-bikes with moped-style functionality (throttle e-bikes) to e-bikes that assists rider’s pedal-power.
+An electric bicycle, commonly known as an e-bike is a bicycle integrated with an electric motor for propulsion.
+E-Bikes come in various types around the world – from powerful e-bikes with moped-style functionality (throttle e-bikes) to e-bikes that assist rider’s pedal-power.

 How do e-bikes riders use electric power?
 Do e-bike riders switch the power up and down as they ride?
 The answer to this question varies from rider to rider.
 It is all about preferences in the end.
 While some riders are tempted to put electric power on max assist all the time, others do just the opposite.
 Riders tend to adjust their bikes’ assist levels per the road they are taking, their weight, battery charge left, and other factors.

 Let’s start by highlighting the main factors concerning the e-bike’s speed and power consumption.

 Understanding e-bike power, range, and energy consumption

 When it comes to an e-bike, 1000 watt power seems like a lot.
 Those super powerful e-bikes work a lot like cars.
 Just as cars with more power can accelerate quickly, e-bikes with maximum power could also accelerate fast and carry more weight up a steep hill.

 Another important concept in e-bikes is energy.
 While acceleration is all about power, energy is all about range.
 E-bikes are direct when it comes to energy, unlike cars that use stored electric power to get the energy to move forward.
 Energy is stored in the e-bike’s battery and an e-bike usually feeds on the batteries to create energy to carry the weight of its rider.